dart-archive/www.dartlang.org/src/site/tools/analyzer/index.markdown

 You can use the *dartanalyzer* tool (`bin/dartanalyzer`) to statically analyze your code at the command line, checking for errors and warnings that are specified in the [Dart Language Specification](/docs/spec/).
-Dart Editor performs the same analysis that dartanalyzer does.
+DartPad, code editors, and IDEs such as WebStorm use the same analysis engine that dartanalyzer uses.

 ## Basic usage